 - The process does not generate heat or moisture.

-- It is more cost effective and more sterile than EO sterilization.
+- It is more cost effective and more sterile than EtO sterilization.

 - After the sterilization process, there is no residual radioactivity.